Skip to main content

 .claude/evals/acceptance/Product acceptance cases and workflow-level checksLive

 The only live eval directory under .claude/evals/ today is acceptance/.
-Automated benchmark packs for triage, code-reviewer, oracle, and cracked-coder are retired, and the current CI workflow checks that this repo stays aligned with that retirement state.
+Automated benchmark packs for triage, code-reviewer, oracle, and cracked-coder are retired.
+Drift around that retirement state is now handled by Claude routines, Copilot automatic review, and human review instead of a dedicated eval workflow.
 The committed agent surface is currently cracked-coder plus oracle; specialization otherwise routes through skills and plan-hub lanes.

 Model Selection